kpreid/timeline-ui/README.txt

 The following are deliberate choices.

 - Many fields are initialized in their declarations rather than the constructor.
 I do this whenever the initial value of the field does not depend in any way on the conditions under which the object is created.

-- No attempt is made to separate user interface code from data model code (model/view or model/view/controller) in this prototype.

 Original project proposal notes